the-Drunken-coder/Autobex-2/README.md

 - **Three Search Methods:**
   - City/Place Names: Enter a city name and search within its boundaries
-  - Coordinates + Radius: Specify a center point and search radius in kilometers
+  - Coordinates + Radius: Specify a center point and search radius in kilometers (click on map to set center)
-  - Polygon Coordinates: Define a custom search area with multiple coordinate points
+  - Polygon Coordinates: Define a custom search area with multiple coordinate points (click on map to add points)

+- **Interactive Map:**
-- **Interactive Map:** View results on an interactive Leaflet map with markers for each abandoned place
+  - View results on an interactive Leaflet map with markers for each abandoned place

-- **Filter Options:** Include or exclude ruins and disused places in your search
+  - Click on the map to set search coordinates (radius center or polygon points)
+  - Multiple basemap options: OpenStreetMap, Google Maps Satellite, Bing Maps Satellite, Esri World Imagery
+  - Marker clustering for better performance with many results

+- **Comprehensive Filter System:**
+  - **Basic Status:** Abandoned, Disused
+  - **Ruins:** ruins=yes, historic=ruins
+  - **Railways:** railway=abandoned, railway=disused, disused:railway=station, abandoned:railway=station
+  - **Buildings:** building:condition=ruinous, building=ruins
+  - **Amenities:** disused:amenity=*, abandoned:amenity=*
+  - **Shops:** disused:shop=*, abandoned:shop=*, shop=vacant
+  - **Land Use:** landuse=brownfield
+  - **Aeroways:** disused:aeroway=*, abandoned:aeroway=*
+  - All filters are collapsible and can be toggled individually

+- **Results Management:**
+  - Group nearby places together (toggleable, 150m threshold)
+  - Sort results by Name (A-Z/Z-A), Type, or Distance from map center (when grouping is disabled)
+  - Collapsible groups for multiple places in the same area
+  - Click on results to focus the map and open popup
+  - Results sidebar can be collapsed/expanded for better map visibility

+- **User Interface:**
+  - Modern dark theme with responsive design
+  - Topbar navigation for easy access to tools
+  - Collapsible sidebar for mobile-friendly experience
+  - Real-time progress tracking with visual feedback
+  - Interactive map controls with custom markers and popups

+- **Progress Tracking:** Real-time progress indicator with step-by-step status updates during searches

-- **Results Display:** Browse found places with details including name, type, and location tags
+- **Results Display:** Browse found places with details including name, type, address, and location tags.
+Each result includes links to Google Maps and Bing Maps.

 ## Project Structure